hashicorp/terraform-provider-aws/docs/naming.md

 **NOTE:** Mixed Caps is different than camel case, Pascal case, or snake case!

-Idiomatic Go uses [_MixedCaps_](https://go.dev/wiki/CodeReviewComments#initialisms) for multiword names in code.
-Mixed Caps is similar to camel case except **initialisms and abbreviations in mixedCaps should be the correct, human-readable case**, such as `VPCEndpoint` not `VpcEndpoint`.
+Idiomatic Go uses [_Mixed Caps_](https://go.dev/wiki/CodeReviewComments#initialisms) for multiword names in code.
+Mixed caps is similar to camel case except **initialisms and abbreviations in mixed caps should be the correct, human-readable case**, such as `VPCEndpoint` not `VpcEndpoint`.
 After all, names in code _are for humans_.

 An acronym such as "VPC" should either be all capitalized ("VPC") or all lowercase ("vpc"), never "Vpc" or "vPC."
 Similarly, in mixedCaps, "DynamoDB" should either be "DynamoDB" or "dynamoDB", depending on whether an initial cap is needed or not, and never "dynamoDb" or "DynamoDb."